wallacelim/climatehero-web/docs/web_application_documentation.md

 #### Users

-_Users_ are representations of the user.
+A _User_ object is a representation of the application's user.

-Here is a UML class diagram demonstrating their attributes and their associations with the other classes:
+Here is a UML class diagram demonstrating its attributes and associations with the other classes:

 ![UML Class Diagram](./assets/diagrams/state_class.png "UML Class Diagram")